National Register of Historic Places listings in New Rochelle, New York

 This is a list of the National Register of Historic Places entries in New Rochelle, New York.
 See also National Register of Historic Places listings in Westchester County, New York for all others in the county.

 This is intended to be a complete list of properties and districts listed on the National Register of Historic Places in New Rochelle, New York.
-The locations of National Register properties and districts (at least for all showing latitude and longitude coordinates below) may be seen in a Google map by clicking on "Map of all coordinates".
+The locations of National Register properties and districts (at least for all showing latitude and longitude coordinates below) may be seen in an online map by clicking on "Map of all coordinates".